 “Rajoy is coming to power not so much because Spaniards think the PP is the solution to their problems, but because with unemployment over 20 percent, the Socialist base has just collapsed,” said Ken Dubin, a political scientist who teaches at Carlos III University and the IE business school in Madrid.

 Rajoy, who has been in politics for 30 years, has lost two general elections as the PP’s candidate.
 Polls indicated he was set to win the 2004 vote before the bombing of commuter trains in Madrid that killed 192 people.
-That attack, claimed by a group linked to al-Qaeda, and the PP government’s response to it, helped flipped the vote in favor of the Socialists.
+That attack, claimed by a group linked to al-Qaeda, and the PP government’s response to it, helped flip the vote in favor of the Socialists.

-Most opinion polls show Rajoy with at least a 15 percentage point lead.
+Most opinion polls show Rajoy with at least a 15 percentage-point lead.
 Even if he does clinch the majority that polls predict, Spain faces a power vacuum of as long as a month before the new government is sworn in.
 Spanish law doesn’t allow Parliament to resume any sooner than Dec.
 13, with the new government not voted in until the following week.
 There’s no way of bringing forward that timetable, Jose Blanco, the government’s spokesman and development minister said on Nov.
 18.

 The PP says it will cut “superfluous spending,” without giving details, and promises a “restructuring” of the financial system, without saying what this will involve.
 Rajoy has pledged to maintain the purchasing power of pensions, which accounted for 112 billion euros ($151 billion) in the 2011 budget, and said everything else can be trimmed.